-It’s amazing how the internet has completely changed our shopping habits.
+It’s amazing how the internet has completely changed our browsing habits.

-Even delivery times are quickly improving.
-With Amazon, I press a button in my kitchen and the shipping faeries drop my order on my doorstep as soon as the next day.
+On Amazon.com, I press a button in my kitchen and their shipping faeries drop my order on my doorstep as soon as the next day.
 (Same-day in some locations!)
 And if I have questions?
 No problem.
 I just open a chat window on the website or app and talk with someone from the company right there.

 The only problem?
 So many businesses are doing it poorly or not at all.

 Using The Buyer’s Journey To Connect (3 Steps)

 Here’s the thing…

 Modern customers want to go deeper with you.
 Your website is a communication and information hub.
 Where they learn about your brand, discover your services, interact with your team, and take their next steps with you.

 Perhaps you’re wondering: “Can’t we just add a chat feature to our website and call it a day?”
 Sadly, no. It doesn’t work that way.